argyleink/rxjs-coffeescript_custom-element/README.md

-# Build Web Components with RxJS and Coffeescript 2
-- Comes with a Store function to creat unidirectional observable flows
 - Webpack 3
 - CSSNext
+- Coffeescript 2
+- RxJS
+- Comes with a Store function to creat unidirectional observable flows with RxJS

-This project is great for tinkering with any of the included technologies, but would need work to be a full app build system.
-I've found that RxJS is fully capable of being the state glue for an entire app, and this helps folks get their feet wet.
+I've found that RxJS is fully capable of being the state glue and coffeescript 2 is even more sugar on an already sugary language.
+Figured I'd mash them up and see if it was too sweet.
+What do you think?